-The Construction Inspector(s) will be equipped with sufficient documentation, transportation, and communication equipment to effectively monitor each Contractors' compliance with the Certificate

-Segment 8 Page 124 Conditions and applicable sections of and approvals issued pursuant to the PSL, New York State ECL, § 401 and § 404 of the Federal Clean Water Act, and the procedures outlined in this EM&CP.
+One or more Construction Inspectors will be employed full-time on the Project as needed.
+The Construction Inspector(s) will be equipped with sufficient documentation, transportation, and communication equipment to effectively monitor each Contractors' compliance with the CCs and applicable sections of the PSL, New York State ECL, the WQC issued in connection with the Project pursuant to § 401 of the Federal Clean Water Act, and the procedures outlined in this EM&CP.

-The Construction Inspector will have the following responsibilities (BMP Document, Section 2.4.1):
+The Construction Inspector will have the following responsibilities: